-To determine the commercial/industrial School Fee levels that satisfy the rigorous nexus requirements of AB 181, the Study divides commercial/industrial development ("CID") into seven (7) land use categories: retail and services, office, research and development, industrial/warehouse/ manufacturing, hospital, hotel/motel, and selfstorage.
-The employment impacts of each of these land uses, in terms of the number of employees per 1,000 square feet of building space, are based on information from the San Diego Association of Governments ("SANDAG") pursuant to Section 17621 (e)(1)(B) of the Education Code.
-These employee impacts are shown in Table ES-4 on the following page.
+To determine the commercial/industrial School Fee levels that satisfy the rigorous nexus requirements of Assembly Bill ("AB") 181, the Study divides commercial/industrial development ("CID") into seven (7) land use categories: retail and services, office, research and development, industrial/warehouse/manufacturing, hospital, hotel/motel, and self-storage.

+The employment impacts of each of these land uses, in terms of the number of employees per 1,000 square feet of building space, are based on information from SANDAG pursuant to Section 17621 (e)(1)(B) of the Education Code.
+These employee impacts are shown in Table ES-4.